Dzon14/Obsidian/Obsidian/Electromagnetic Fields/capacitance.md

 aliases: [capacitor]
 ---
 # Capacitance
 (Note: Capacitance and capacitor is not the same thing.
-Capacitor is a passive device whilst capacitance is the property of a capacutor).
+Capacitor is a passive device whilst capacitance is the property of a capacitor).
 - Capacitance is a physical property of the two-conductor system
 - The system is separated by vacuum or [[dielectrics]].